RahamanShaik02/Customer_Behavior_Analysis/README.md

 I am a Data Analyst with experience in analysing customer behaviour, building dashboards, writing SQL segmentation queries, and transforming data into clear business insights.
 I enjoy solving real-world problems using data and communicating insights through visualisation and storytelling.

-I am currently completing my MSc in **Project Management at the University of East London** and actively developing my analytics portfolio.
+I am currently completing my MSc in **Computer Science at the University of East London** and actively developing my analytics portfolio.

 ---